ColorblindAdam/AITutorials/Loading an LLM on Oobabooga.md

-Loading a Large Language Model in Oogabooga on the Rundiffusion website.
+Loading a Large Language Model in Oobabooga on the Rundiffusion website.

-Let’s Learn how to Load a Large Language Model (LLM) on the WebUI Oogabooga on Run Diffusion.
+Let’s Learn how to Load a Large Language Model (LLM) on the WebUI Oobabooga on Run Diffusion.

 **Step 1**: Fire Up a Medium Sized Server.
 This will do the trick for most of the Opensource LLMs.